- About Us

 June 10 – 17, 2015 (Wednesday to Wednesday)

 The core of insight meditation is the practice of mindfulness, that quality of awareness that sees without judgment.
 Silent sitting and walking meditation, the first steps in formal practice, become the foundation and continuous inspiration for meeting all aspects of life with a greater openness and willingness to learn.
 The ordinary activities of retreat life become a part of the practice because the challenges they offer help us develop the art of mindful living.
+This course is open to beginning as well as experienced meditators.

 Matthew Daniell has practiced Buddhism since 1985.
 He is a founder and the guiding teacher at the Insight Meditation Center of Newburyport, MA, and a member of the religious services department at Phillips Exeter Academy.
 He teaches nationally.